 Buttons are provided for quick access to Volume Manager, Import Disk, Import Volume, and View Disks.
-If the system has multipath-capable hardware, an extra button will be added, View Multipaths.
+If the system has multipath-capable hardware, a View Multipaths button is also shown.
 For each entry, the columns indicate the Name, how much disk space is Used, how much disk space is Available, the type of Compression, the Compression Ratio, the Status, whether it is mounted as read-only, and any Comments entered for the volume.